 Definition of Personnel Management

-Personnel Management is a part of management that deals with the recruitment, hiring, staffing, development and compensation of the workforce and their relation with the organisation to achieve the organisational objectives.
+Personnel Management is a part of management that deals with the recruitment, hiring, staffing, development, and compensation of the workforce and their relation with the organization to achieve the organizational objectives.
 The primary functions of the personnel management are divided into two categories:

-- Operative Functions: The activities that are concerned with procurement, development, compensation, job evaluation, employee welfare, utilisation, maintenance and collective bargaining.
+- Operative Functions: The activities that are concerned with procurement, development, compensation, job evaluation, employee welfare, utilization, maintenance and collective bargaining.

 From the last two decades, as the development of technology has taken place and the humans are replaced by machines.
 Similarly, this branch of management has also been superseded by Human Resource Management.